emilymaxie/truffle-ballot/blog-post.md

 }
 ```
 Pretty much what you see is what you get here.
 You can create a struct and
-assign these attribtues to it, and there you have it, data.
+assign these attributes to it, and there you have it, data.
 You can create a
 new Voter and access the attributes like this:
 ```
 voter_a = Voter({